MetaZoo

-MetaZoo is a tabletop collectible card game based on cryptozoology, folklore, and the paranormal first published by MetaZoo Games LLC in 2020.
-MetaZoo centers around creatures known as "Beasties", which are inspired by cryptids and other figures from mythology and folklore, such as Bigfoot, Mothman, and other fearsome critters.
-The card game also had a Hello Kitty-themed crossover with Sanrio.
-The original publisher, MetaZoo Games, filed for bankruptcy in 2024, selling the IP to MetaTwo Enterprises.
+MetaZoo is a tabletop collectible card game currently owned by MetaTwo Enterprises and developed by GameQbator Labs, following the 2024 bankruptcy of its original publisher, MetaZoo Games LLC.
+The game is based on cryptozoology, folklore, and the paranormal, centering around creatures known as "Beasties", which are inspired by cryptids and other figures from mythology such as Bigfoot, Mothman, and other fearsome critters.
+Following its $2 million acquisition, MetaZoo was successfully relaunched in 2025 by a veteran development team featuring Magic: The Gathering creator Richard Garfield and former Pokémon executives.
+The card game also previously featured a Hello Kitty-themed crossover with Sanrio.

 History

+Kickstarter and Original Run (2020–2024)

 After a successful crowdfunding campaign during the COVID-19 pandemic that raised $18,249 through Kickstarter, MetaZoo was first officially launched with the release of MetaZoo: Cryptid Nation, the first full set of the game.

 In 2021, DJ and music producer Steve Aoki became a full equity partner and a designated cofounder, while Game Kastle and Hobby Games Distribution, Inc. founder Shaw Mead was named COO of the company.
 Highly sought-after cards and items that skyrocketed in the secondary market helped MetaZoo grow quickly during 2021, and, by the end of the year, many of its cards were among the top 10 most submitted items to the Collectors Universe card grader Professional Sports Authenticator (PSA) within a two-month period.

 On January 29, 2024, MetaZoo Games founder Michael Waddell wrote on the company's official Discord server that it was shutting down production effective immediately.
 Shortly afterward, the company wiped its social media and shut down the Discord server.

+GameQbator Labs & MetaTwo Relaunch (2025–Present)

+Following the bankruptcy, the MetaZoo intellectual property was sold in bankruptcy court for $2 million to MetaTwo Enterprises LLC, with the game's direction taken over by GameQbator Labs.
+GameQbator Labs officially announced the game's return in late 2024, assembling a development team composed of major tabletop industry veterans.
+The new leadership and design team includes: